ARMmbed/mbed-os-tools/README.md

 ## Mocking (renaming) platforms

-A platform's name is overridden using the `--mock` parameter:
+Override a platform's name using the `--mock` parameter:

 ```
 $ mbedls --mock 0240:MY_NEW_PLATFORM